 Certification must be renewed every two years.
 Dates of validation are printed on the certificate.
 Recertification is a continuous process which involves earning continuing education credit on an ongoing basis, as well as submission of the actual recertification application.

 Recertification applications can be found on IBC's web site at www.iowabc.org.
-In addition, counselors due to recertify are listed on the IBC web site.
-Please note: It is the responsibility of the counselor to keep track of recertification dates and to make timely application for recertification.
-Recertification applications need to be printed from the web site just prior to recertifying to ensure that the most up-to-date version is being used.
+Please note: It is the responsibility of certified professionals to keep track of recertification dates and to make timely application for recertification.